 However, Sesame Care offers a monthly membership called Sesame Plus for $10.99 a month or $99 billed annually.
+As a member your visits cost as low as $29 per appointment.
 The annual membership includes one free lab or blood test per year.
 Having a membership saves you $20-30 off medical services, including:

 - In-person primary care visits

 With one exception (Virtuwell), every one of the providers follows HIPAA compliance.

 Amwell (formerly named American Well) is another online doctor service provider, founded in Boston back in 2009.
 Amwell provides services not just to individuals, but to employers, health systems, and health insurance plans.